Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 Their wings are light brown with darker brown markings and white spots along their bodies and legs.

-The caterpillars of this moth can be found in the late summer and early fall, and they feed on various types of trees and shrubs.
+This moth’s caterpillars are found in late summer and early fall, and they feed on various types of trees and shrubs.

-They are considered pests as they can cause damage to leaves and fruit trees, especially apple and pear trees.
+They are considered pests because they can damage leaves and fruit trees, especially apple and pear trees.

 They can also feed on ornamental plants and vegetables such as tomatoes.